tinacms/tina-graphql-gateway/.changeset/perfect-houses-turn.md

 This is the body of the file, it's edited through the "My Body" field in your form.
 ```

-## References can point to more than one collection.
+## References now point to more than one collection.

-Instead of a `collection` field, you must now define a `collections` field, which is an array:
+Instead of a `collection` property, you must now define a `collections` field, which is an array:

 ```js
 {